A

 Over time, its AI integrates physical activity tracking + emotional wellbeing check-ins to help users make sense of how their daily habits are impacting wellbeing.
 Empathic AI nudges empower users with greater self awareness, helping them take informed steps toward lasting improvement.

-Validating UX, effectiveness and desirability
+Validating UX, effectiveness and desirability with high-fidelity prototypes

 Recruitment